MultiMUD/clojure-lanterna/docs/2-terminals.markdown

     @terminal-size
     ; => [78 24]

+TODO:
-TODO: Figure out how to get the initial size.
+  * Figure out how to get the initial size (requested before the terminal is started, actual after)
+  * Resizing needs to change by at least one character on x/y axis for the listener to be called

 What you do in your resize listener is up to you.
 You might want to record the size as we did here, and you might also want to redraw your UI, because it'll